MicrosoftDocs/architecture-center/docs/guide/multitenant/considerations/tenancy-models.md

 ## How do you decide which model to use?

 Selecting a tenancy model isn't just a technical decision - it's also a commercial decision that you need to make.
-You need to consider the following questions?
+You need to consider questions like the following.

 - What are your business objectives?
 - Will your customers accept all forms of multitenancy?
 How would each multitenancy model impact your, or their, compliance requirements?